ivan-guerra/programmador.com/src/content/blog/sol-loves-to-cheat.md

 Before moving on to better things, I decided I wanted to share our results with the world, with the caveat that it's a little too benchmark hacky for my liking (the whole third context map-reducer thing).

-I ran the benchmark once before doing the full N=5 run, and was surprised to see a previouly passing task had failed: `torch-pipeline-parallelism`
+I ran the benchmark once before doing the full N=5 run, and was surprised to see a previously passing task had failed: `torch-pipeline-parallelism`

 I ran it a couple of times.
 1/3 worked.